rohandkn/AutomatedPortal/README.md

 #Usage

 To use this tool, download the repository.
 After, add all your school links, usernames, and passwords to the .csv file.
-After that, move your terminal into the correct directory and run 'python main.py.'
+After that, run the python file main.py.

 #Dependencies

-You will need Selenium for this tool.
-It can be installed through 'pip install selenium.'
+You will need Python 2.7+, which most people already have on their machines.